lsteiner9/ScaleScroller/docs/index.md

 	* Sign-in will let the user associate their data with a username and account.
 This will allow multiple players to use the app on the same device.

-	* Sign-in is required for all users in order to keep consistent representation of user data.
-If SignIn is unavailable (for example, temporary lack of internet access), the app will still work, but will not be able to change users from the currently signed-in user.
+	* Sign-in is not required.
+If SignIn is unavailable, the app will still work, and user data will still be recorded for one player per device.